leeweiming3/tp/docs/UserGuide.md

 Searches candidates whose attributes match the specified attributes in the search criteria.

-Format: `search [n/NAME] [e/EMAIL] [c/COUNTRY] [m/COMMENT] [p/PHONE] [s/INTERVIEW_STATUS] [t/TAG]`
+Format: `search [n/NAME] [e/EMAIL] [c/COUNTRY] [m/COMMENT] [p/PHONE] [t/TAG]`

 * At least one of the optional fields must be provided.
 * The search is case-sensitive, e.g. `hans` will not match `Hans`.
-* For email, country, phone and interview status, only full words will be matched.
+* For email, country and phone, only full words will be matched.
 * For name, comment and tag, partial words will be matched, e.g. `Han` will match `Hans`.
-* The search will fail if either of the email, country, phone or interview status is in an invalid format.
+* The search will fail if either of the email, country, phone is in an invalid format.
 * If multiple fields are specified, only candidates that match **all** the specified attributes will be returned.

 Examples:
-* `search n/John s/ACCEPTED` returns candidates whose names contain `John` and whose interview status is `ACCEPTED`.
+* `search n/John c/SG` returns candidates whose names contain `John` and whose country is from `Singapore`.
 * `search t/Internal` returns candidates whose tags contain `Internal`.

+### Search for matching jobs : `search_job`

+Searches jobs whose attributes match the specified attributes in the search criteria.

+Format: `search_job [ti/TITLE] [d/DESCRIPTION] [v/VACANCY]`

+* At least one of the optional fields must be provided.
+* The search is case-sensitive, e.g. `engineer` will not match `Engineer`.
+* For title and description, partial words will be matched.
+* For vacancy, only jobs with the same number of vacancies will be matched.
+* If multiple fields are specified, only jobs that match **all** the specified attributes will be returned.

+Examples:
+* `search_job ti/Engineer d/C++` returns jobs whose titles contain `Engineer` and whose description contain `C++`.
+* `search_job v/10` returns jobs whose number of vacancies is 10.

+### Search for matching applications : `search_app`

+Searches applications whose attributes match the specified attributes in the search criteria.

+Format: `search_app [e/EMAIL] [ti/TITLE] [s/STATUS]`

+* At least one of the optional fields must be provided.
+* The search is case-sensitive, e.g. `engineer` will not match `Engineer`.
+* For title, partial words will be matched.
+* For email and status, only full words will be matched.
+* The search will fail if either email or status is in an invalid format.
+* If multiple fields are specified, only applications that match **all** the specified attributes will be returned.

+Examples:
+* `search_app e/alexyeoh@example.com s/PRESCREEN` returns applications from the candidate with email `alexyeoh@example.com` and with status `PRESCREEN`.
+* `search_app e/alexyeoh@example.com ti/Software Engineer` returns the application from candidate with email `alexyeoh@example.com` to the job with title `Software Engineer`.
+* `search_app ti/Software Engineer` returns applications to the job with title `Software Engineer`.

 ### Accessing by index: `get`

 Access candidates by index

+Format: `get INDEX`

 * `INDEX` must be within the range `1` to `n`, where `n` is the number of records in the database.

-Format: `get INDEX`

 Example:
 * `get 24` returns the candidate with index 24

-### Adding a comment on a candidate: `comment`

-Leaves comments on important points to note down for individual candidates during the recruitment process.
-This overwrites existing comment (if any) and displays the resulting candidate.

-* `INDEX` must be within the range `1` to `n`, where `n` is the number of records in the database.
-* Any comment format is acceptable as long as comment is non-empty (i.e. user writes nothing in the comment field)

-Format: `comment INDEX m/COMMENT`

-Example:
-* `comment 3 m/Managed to solve every round 3 interview questions.
-He must be a strong candidate, potentially to be recruited as a quantitative research intern at Jane Street.`

-### Tag a candidate: `tag`

-Appends the tag or tags to a candidate's list of tags.

-You can list any number of tags greater than 0, and all of them will be added to the specified **INDEX**.
-Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.

-Format: `tag INDEX [t/TAG]…​`

-At least one tag must be provided.

-*Example 1* : `tag 24 t/smart`

-This command adds the tag "smart" to the candidate with index 24.

-*Example 2* : `tag 8 t/Exceptional work t/IMO gold t/Male`

-This command adds the tags "Exceptional work", "IMO gold" and "Male" to the candidate with index 8.

-If tag command is successfully executed, the app will display the candidate with the new tags.

-### Change status of a candidate: `status`

-Changes the interview status of a candidate.

-Interview status must be one of the following: `PRESCREEN`, `IN_PROGRESS`, `WAITLIST`, `ACCEPTED`, `REJECTED`.
-When a candidate is added, by default it has status `PRESCREEN`.
-Format: `status INDEX INTERVIEW_STATUS`

-*Example 1* : `status 24 IN_PROGRESS`

-This command changes the status of the candidate with index 24 to `IN_PROGRESS`.

-If status command is successfully executed, the app will display the candidate with the new status.

 ### Exiting the program : `exit`